rglanz/EventValidation/readme.md

 5. Adjust the event time.

         Drag the dashed line at time-lag 0 to adjust the event time.
+Hold down Alt and drag the dashed line to add an event before or after the current event.

-This overwrites the selected 'Event Times.csv' file.
+        Warning: These actions overwrite the selected 'Event Times.csv' file.

 6. Use the discard button to update the discard log file.